 Educational Partner(s) Process for Engagement Teachers, Principals, Administrators, Other School Personnel Feedback and input was gathered from the Principal through a weekly Site Leadership Team meeting with the Navigator Schools Support Office.
 These meetings happened every Wednesday, and they included in-depth discussions of curriculum pilots, performance data, the SEL program and efficacy metrics.
-LCAP annual outcomes, as well as draft Goals and Actions were discussed in February - April 2024 meetings.
+LCAP annual outcomes, as well as draft Goals and Actions were discussed in the February - April 2024 meetings.
 Subsequent feedback was gathered at the weekly check-ins between the Principal and the Chief Academic Officer or Director of Schools.
 The Principal also gathered additional feedback and input from her educational leadership team, which included all Vice Principals.
 This occurred every Friday on site, and LCAP topics were discussed February - April, 2024.
 A staff survey was administered in February 2024, and results were reviewed in a disaggregated way to understand strengths, concerns, and areas of need for each group.
 The Principal led all-staff meetings each month, discussing or presenting on academic priorities, support for Multilingual Learners, assessment data, and SEL data, and gathering feedback and concerns which contributed to the development of the LCAP Goals and Actions.
 In November 2023 and January 2024, staff focus groups were convened (with a selection of classified and certificated staff across grade spans and specialty areas) to discuss the wants and needs of the school (e.g., facilities, organizational health, glows/grows) in order to contribute to the development of the LCAP Goals and Actions.
-Parents Parents were engaged in a variety of ways, including a family survey administered in January 2024, Parent Advisory Council meetings, including one on April 15, 2024, and Community Schools Advisory Council meetings, including one on February 7, 2024.
+Parents Parents were engaged in a variety of ways, including a family survey administered in January 2024, Parent Advisory Council meetings ("Family Community Meetings"), including one on March 5, 2024, and Community Schools Advisory Council meetings, including one on March 27, 2024.
+Additionally, the Principal held quarterly open-forum coffee chats with parents to share information on things happening at the school, as well as to hear from parents about their areas of concern.
 Each of these mechanisms included discussions on LCAP topics of academic success, wrap-around services, social-emotional learning, and special services (e.g., Special Education, academic interventions, English Language Proficiency supports).
 Students Students were surveyed in April 2024 to gather feedback on their feelings of connectedness, safety, and success at school.